mbhatt1/ecps-sdk/Readme.md

-# ECPS-UV: UV-based Python SDK for the Embodied Cognition Protocol Stack
+# ECPS: Embodied Cognition Protocol Stack for Agent and Robot Communication

 ECPS-UV is a complete, high-performance Python implementation of the Embodied Cognition Protocol Stack (ECPS) specification, utilizing the UV library for asynchronous I/O operations.